 6) Do you have any documentation explaining how to apply Audience Rules?
 I think Users, URL, Product Mapper, and Segments are the popular ones.

-It's purely depends on the use case.
+The answer depends on the use case.
 See the following examples:

-Users: You can use this rule in Audience when you want to target specific set of users based on their user attributes.
+Users: You can use this rule in Audience when you want to target a specific set of users based on their user attributes.
 For example, User ID, Email ID, Role, etc.

 URL: This rule should be used when one wants to trigger engagements on certain pages/ URL’s.
 “How many times” can be defined under Qualification Scope like every time, only once, and once per visit.

-Product Mapper: This rule should be used when one wants to trigger engagements upon certain feature usage by end users.
+Product Mapper: This rule should be used when one wants to trigger engagements upon certain feature usage by end-users.
 For example, Trigger Engagement XX when feature AB is used/ not used.

 Segments: This rule should be used mostly for targeting a specific cohort/ user group.
 For example, One has created a Segment for “Internal Users” or for “Test Users” or customers who were given training on a certain date.
 You can then target engagements to this group of users only.